Network model for periodically strained graphene: Network model

-For the remaining two gapped phases, we numerically calculate the Chern number and we find two Chern phases, see Fig.\ \ref{fig:phase}, where pairs of bands $E_{n,\pm}$ carry opposite Chern numbers $\mathcal C_+ + \mathcal C_- = 0$ with $\mathcal C_+ = \pm 1$, as expected from phase-rotation symmetry.
+For the remaining two gapped phases, we numerically calculate the Chern number \cite{Fukui2005} and we find two Chern phases; see Fig.\ \ref{fig:phase}, where pairs of bands $E_{n,\pm}$ carry opposite Chern numbers $\mathcal C_+ + \mathcal C_- = 0$ with $\mathcal C_+ = \pm 1$, as expected from phase-rotation symmetry.
 However, because of the unbounded spectrum of the network model which repeats periodically in energy, the total Chern number of the ground state is an ill-defined quantity.
 Indeed, there are two distinct gaps whose Chern number oscillates between zero and $\pm 1$.
 By calculating the spectrum in a ribbon geometry, we find that the boundary conditions pick out one particular sequence.

-Hence, we need another invariant that is sensitive to the choice of unit cell, namely a winding number \cite{Delplace2017,Rudner2014}.
-The winding number is defined for each gap and a difference in winding numbers equals the net Chern number of the intervening bands.
-One can calculate the winding number explicitly by mapping the network to a Floquet model \cite{DeBeule2020b}.
-However, this mapping is not unique since it depends on the choice of cell \cite{Delplace2017}.
-Consequently, certain boundary configurations of the network have no counterpart in the Floquet system once a choice has been made.
+We therefore need an additional invariant that is sensitive to the choice of unit cell.
+To this end, one can map the network to a piecewise constant Floquet lattice model \cite{Delplace2017,Delplace2020,DeBeule2020b}.
+The oriented kagome network can be mapped to a three-step Floquet on a honeycomb lattice \cite{Kitagawa2010,Delplace2020} but the details are beyond the scope of this work.
+For explicit examples, we refer to Refs.\ \onlinecite{Delplace2020,DeBeule2020b}.
+Importantly, this mapping is not unique and depends on the cell choice.
+The resulting effective Floquet models give rise to a continous unitary time evolution $U(t,\bm k)$ from $t=0$ to $t=T$ with $U(0,\bm k)=1$.
+In the flatband limit, $[0,T] \times \mathrm{BZ} \mapsto U$ is a periodic map and one can define a single Floquet winding number (see definition below) \cite{DeBeule2020b}.
+In general, however, the unitary is periodized by defining an effective Hamiltonian \cite{Rudner2014,Delplace2017}

+where we assume that $U(T,\bm k)$ is gapped on the unit circle and $\eta$ is an angle inside a given gap.
+The effective Hamiltonian is not unique and depends on the branch cut of the logarithm, which we place inside the gap defined by $\eta$.
+Note that Eq.\ \eqref{eq:Heff} is only well-defined if we can place the branch cut inside a gap.
+The periodized unitary is defined as \cite{Maczewsky2017,Delplace2017}